 - Ability to benefit criteria on Accuplacer scores established by the federal Department of Education

-- ESSENCE or early entry criteria
+- Early entry criteria

 - Home school criteria

 Admission to Credit Certificate and Letter of Recognition Programs Students who are pursuing a certificate or letter of recognition program must meet specific program prerequisites and demonstrate requisite ability.
 All students pursing a certificate or letter of recognition program must complete a basic skills assessment, unless exempted.
 Students who test below the sixth grade level must consult with Adult Literacy Services.